 This web page is designed to test your network's ability to resolve domain names that have been signed with "large" DNSSEC keys.
 See the explanations below for additional information.

 Test ID at

-It is possible that the root zone Key Signing Key (KSK) will be rolled over within the next couple of years.
-Tests 7–9 above simulate a KSK rollover.
+ICANN is progressing with plans to toll the root zone Key Signing Key (KSK) in 2017.
+Tests 1–4 above simulate a KSK rollover.
 In particular, they simulate the period during which the outgoing KSK would be published with its revoke bit set, alongside the new KSK.